lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 The major change here is that we removed `gatheredEpochData` mapping.
 Instead, we keep `gatheredReportsKind` array that keeps different report "kinds" gathered for the current "reportable epoch".
 The report kind is a report with a counter - how many times this report was pushed by oracles.
-This heavily simplified logic of `_getQuorumReport`: in the majority of cases, we only have 1 kind of report so we just make sure that its counter exceeded the quorum value. `Algorighm.sol`, which used to find the majority element for the reporting, was completely removed.
+This heavily simplified logic of `_getQuorumReport`, because in the majority of cases, we only have 1 kind of report so we just make sure that its counter exceeded the quorum value.
+`Algorighm.sol`, which used to find the majority element for the reporting, was completely removed.

 The following contract storage variables are used to keep the information.